mizztgc/konaste-linux/README.md

 ### Other Distributions

+> [!WARNING]
-> **NOTE:** SteamOS is NOT supported at this time.
+> SteamOS is NOT supported at this time.
 While it may work, don't expect much.

 Download the latest archive from [Releases](https://github.com/mizztgc/konaste-linux/releases) and run `install.sh`